 top of page

-Saxophonist Nathan Bellott has rapidly established himself as a compelling voice in contemporary jazz and beyond.
+Saxophonist Nathan Bellott has established himself as a compelling voice in jazz and beyond.
 Awarded 2nd Prize at the 2020 Carinthia Jazz Award and reaching the semi-finals of the inaugural Michael Brecker International Saxophone Competition (2019), his artistry resonates with audiences globally.

 Nathan is a band leader and sought-after performer in NYC and beyond.
 He leads his own ensembles, and collaborates with luminaries such as The Stan Rubin Orchestra, Alex Apolo Ayala, Bobby Sanabria, The Birdland Big Band, Valery Ponomarev, and the Afro Latin Jazz Orchestra.

 Beyond performance, he is dedicated to nurturing the next generation of musicians, maintaining a private studio and serving on the Winds Faculty at Brooklyn Music School.
+He also spends every July in the downeast region of Lubec, Maine teaching at the unique music program Summerkeys.

 His musical lineage is rich, having studied with jazz masters including Jon Gordon, David Binney, Hal Galper, Jaleel Shaw, Dave Liebman, Bob Mover, Charles McPherson, Barry Harris, and more, shaping his uniquely expressive approach to the saxophone.